 All applications for the Benjamin A. Gilman International Scholarship must be certified online by both a financial aid and a study abroad advisor.
 The financial aid advisor will verify that the student is currently receiving a Federal Pell grant and the estimated amount of financial aid, in grants and scholarships, that the student may apply to their study abroad program.
 The study abroad advisor will verify the study abroad program information provided by the student and that the program they are applying to is an approved, undergraduate credit-eligible program at the student's home university.

-When completing the online applications, students will be able to choose the Study Abroad Advisor, Off Campus Programs, and the Financial Aid Advisor, Nancy E. Welch, from the drop down lists provided.
+When completing the online applications, students will be able to choose the Study Abroad Advisor, Jonathan Sylvia and the Financial Aid Advisor, Christen O'Connor from the drop down lists provided.